Slite Alternative for Small Businesses | Context Link | Context Link

 Choose Context Link If...

-• You're a founder or owner-operator of a small business of 3-200 that uses AI daily and wants a virtual version of the business it can ask, observe, and act on
+• You're a founder or owner-operator of a small business of 3-200 that uses AI daily and wants it grounded in your actual business content

 • Your knowledge already lives in Notion, Google Docs, email, Basecamp, Monday.com, websites, or uploaded files, and you don't want to migrate it